 - Defending traditional and Internet-based media companies against patent infringement and defamation claims.

-- Favorably resolved several IP claims asserted against major social media news outlets.
+- Defended and favorably resolved several copyright and trademark lawsuits and other claims asserted against major social media news outlets.

 - Defeated motion for preliminary injunction brought by former employer against talent agent.